hbaktash/resting-rigid-bodies/README.md

 ```
 ./build/drop_probs \
   --mesh data/dice.obj \
-  --ox 0 --oy -1 --oz 0 \
-  --drop \
-  --out results/dice_drop.json \
+  --out ./dice_result.json \
   --viz
 ```

+An example usage of the GUI is shown above (quick example).

 Notes
 - If built without Polyscope, --viz is ignored with a warning.
-- Output files are created if they don’t exist; parent directories are also created.
+- Output parent directories are created if they don’t exist.

 ## Citation